 All of these communities can learn from Greensburg, and they should.
 While it can be hard for a home owner, local government, or business to feel they can afford to make sustainability upgrades to their existing homes and buildings, it only makes sense to do so when they're rebuilding from scratch.

 It also makes sense to do so as more and more scientific research links severe weather events to climate change.
 "Climate change" describes the alterations to climate and weather patterns that are occurring due to the build-up of carbon dioxide (CO2) and other gases in the atmosphere.
 CO2 comes from burning fossil fuels, such as coal, oil, and natural gas.
 The only way to reduce CO2 build-up is to cut back on our use of fossil fuels.
 Greensburg, Kansas is showing us how to do that.
 Tornadoes, hurricanes and other extreme weather events are showing us that we must.

 - Consumer Electricity Choice to Reduce Your Carbon Footprint

 - With More Natural Disasters, Do You Need More — or Different — Insurance?

 - Children Slammed by Typhoons, War Need Your Help – Today.

-- Tornadoes Highlight Need for Sustainable Resilience, Recovery
+- Tornadoes Highlight Need for Sustainable Disaster Recovery

 - What’s so bad about fracking?
 Here’s what you need to know.